 A few years later I formed a band with my younger brother which had some indie success, but we eventually amicably parted ways due to artistic differences.
 Trying to figure out how I was going to record my music, I decided to learn how to do it myself.
 I worked with a lot of talented engineers while we were in the band, but I never felt I got exactly what I was looking for sonically.
 I was lucky to have learned a bunch of things from some great engineers including Daniel Lanois protege, Trina Shoemaker (Sheryl Crow, Iggy Pop…), so I started up a home studio in a cabin in the woods near Ottawa.
 I recorded a lot of local talent honing my chops and eventually ended up in Toronto which was the epicenter of the Canadian music world at that time.

 I was lucky to have some recording success with getting some hit songs on radio, and producing some platinum and gold records.
 Around that time my wife and I, she was also in the music industry, were looking for a change and decided to head to Los Angeles for music.
 Around that time I thought of this idea of trying to bring world-class music production to anyone online for a fraction of the price of a typical studio.
-I started up Sundown Sessions Studio and it has turned into a great success.
+I started up Sundown Sessions Studio and became an online music producer and it has turned into a great success.
 It’s so great helping songwriters and artists who wouldn’t normally have access or be able to afford working with A-list sessions players and award-winning engineers.
 We hope to keep doing what we’re doing and giving our clients a huge head start in their music careers.”

 © Sundown Sessions Studio.
 All Rights Reserved.